 Latest consolidated results

-Commenting on the publication of the first-half results, Stéphane Richard, Chairman and CEO of the Orange Group, said:
+Commenting on the publication of the results for the first nine months of 2017, Stéphane Richard, Chairman and CEO of the Orange Group, said:

 The entire press release is available on PDF file